farao-community/farao-community.github.io/_posts/2020-08-24-farao-do-the-core-cc.md

 excerpt_separator: <!--more-->
 ---

 FARAO v2.1.1 has been recently released.
-FARAO v2.1.1 notably includes all the featues which were planned in the July's milestones of our [roadmap](/roadmap), that is to say :
+FARAO v2.1.1 notably includes all the featues which were planned in the July's milestone of our [roadmap](/roadmap) <!--more-->, that is to say:

 - Optimisation of preventive PST and topological remedial actions
 - Two possible objective functions : min. margin positive or min. margin maximized